department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get/uploading-your-photo.md

    <li>Your photo will be printed as a square on the card, meaning it’ll be the same height and width on either side.
 You may scan a rectangular photo and use the tool within the Veteran ID Card application to crop it.
 If you’re using a screen reader, we recommend you scan a square photo.
 This will make it easier to complete the application.</li>
    <li>Your scanner might have a setting for resolution.
 To make sure the photo isn’t blurry when printed, we recommend scanning at 300 dots per inch (dpi) or higher. <strong>Don’t select a resolution less than 300 dpi.</strong></li>
    </ul>
 3. Once you’ve chosen the settings, click to scan.
-You can save the photo and choose where to save it on your computer.
+You can then save the photo to your computer.

-**To scan your photo with your phone, you can use your phone’s camera or photo-scanning app.**
+**To scan your photo with your phone, use your phone’s camera or photo-scanning app.**

 **To use your phone’s camera:**
 1. Open the Camera app and take a picture of your photo.